 Interest Rates and Market Conditions

-On the other hand, lower interest rates can have a direct effect on annuity payments, with insurance companies potentially offering lower annuity crediting rates due to the decreased interest rates, resulting in reduced income payments for annuity holders.
+Conversely, lower interest rates can have a direct effect on annuity payments, with insurance companies potentially offering lower annuity crediting rates due to the decreased interest rates.
+This results in reduced income payments for annuity holders.

 Taxation of Income Annuities